fastai/fastprogress/README.md

 <img src="https://github.com/fastai/fastprogress/raw/master/images/pb_basic.gif" width="600">

+### Example 2

-To add a graph that get plots as the training goes, just use the command mb.update_graphs.
+To add a graph that get plots as the training goes, just use the command `mb.update_graphs`.
 It will create the figure on its first use.
 Arguments are:
-- graphs: a list of graphs to be plotted (each of the form [x,y])
+- `graphs`: a list of graphs to be plotted (each of the form `[x,y]`)
-- x_bounds: the min and max values of the x axis (if None, it will those given by the graphs)
+- `x_bounds`: the min and max values of the x axis (if `None`, it will those given by the graphs)
-- y_bounds: the min and max values of the y axis (if None, it will those given by the graphs)
+- `y_bounds`: the min and max values of the y axis (if `None`, it will those given by the graphs)

-Note that it's best to specify x_bounds and _bounds otherwise the box will change as the loop progresses.
+Note that it's best to specify `x_bounds` and `y_bounds`, otherwise the box will change as the loop progresses.

-Additionally, we can give the label of each graph via the command mb.names (should have as many elements as the graphs argument).
+Additionally, we can give the label of each graph via the command `mb.names` (should have as many elements as the graphs argument).

 ``` python
 import numpy as np